akshayjshah/blog/recipes/focaccia.md

    and let it rise at room temperature for 60 minutes---it should be quite puffy, but not fragile-looking.
 3. While the dough is rising, preheat the oven to 375.
-4. Gently poke the dough all over with et fingers.
+4. Gently poke the dough all over with wet fingers.
 Drizzle with olive oil and herbs.
 5. Bake the bread until it's golden brown, 25--30 minutes.
 6. Remove it from the oven, wait 5 minutes, then turn it out of the pan onto a